MKLab-ITI/pygrank/tutorials/documentation.md

 ### Graph Preprocessing
-Graph filters all use the same default scheme that performs symmetric (i.e. Laplacian-like) normalization for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities
+Graph filters all use the same default graph normalization scheme that performs symmetric (i.e. Laplacian-like) normalization for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities